sen-Saptarshi/error404-hackfest24/README.md

 4. **Integration of Machine Learning Models:**
    - Integrate the trained translation models into the Flask application.
    - Use Python libraries like TensorFlow Serving or ONNX Runtime for model deployment.
-   - Implement translation functionality that takes input text in English and outputs translations in Sanskrit or French.
+   - Implement translation functionality that takes input text in English and outputs translations in Sanskrit or Hindi.

 5. **Text-to-Speech (TTS) Integration:**
    - Integrate a text-to-speech system to convert translated text into spoken words.